Shedrack-Sunday/Conference-Page-Design/README.md

 - **Do i need the current NPM version?**

-  - Yes you do
+  - Yes you do.
+But the project project set up is not packaged based

 - **Do i need to be connected to the internet?**

   - Yes!
+In other to view the deployed version.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>